Pseudouridine: snRNA

 Ψ is found in the major spliceosomal snRNAs of eukaryotes. Ψ residues in snRNA are often phylogenetically conserved, but have some variations across taxa and organisms.
 The Ψ residues in snRNAs are normally located in regions that participate in RNA-RNA and/or RNA-protein interactions involved in the assembly and function of the spliceosome. Ψ residues in snRNAs contribute to the proper folding and assembly of the spliceosome which is essential for pre-mRNA processing.

 Synthases

-Pseudouridine are RNA modifications that are done post-transcription, so after the RNA is formed.
-The proteins that do this modification are called pseudouridine synthases (PUS) and are found in all kingdoms of life.
-Most research has been done on how PUS modify tRNA, so mechanisms involving snRNA and mRNA are not clearly defined.
+Pseudouridine is an RNA modification that is introduced post-translationally, meaning after the RNA is transcribed.
+The proteins that facilitate this are called pseudouridine synthases (PUS) and are found in all kingdoms of life.
+Most research has been conducted on how PUS modify tRNA, so mechanisms involving snRNA and mRNA are not clearly defined.
 PUS can vary on RNA specificity, structure, and isomerization mechanisms.
-The different structures of PUS are divided into five families which share the active sequence and important structural motifs.
+PUS enzymes are divided into five families which share an active sequence and important structural motifs.